 [53]Acropteromma and Hoplolophomyia are monotypic subgenera (De Meyer, 1999, 2005; De Meyer and Copeland, 2001).
 Ceratalaspis and Pterandrus are not monophyletic subgenera (De Meyer, 2005; Barr and McPheron, 2006; Barr and Wiegmann, 2009).
 Pterandrus is divided into two sections (A and B) and is paraphyletic with respect to subgenus Ceratitis (Barr and Wiegmann, 2009).
 Pterandrus section B and subgenus Ceratitis form a monophyletic clade.
 The subgenus Pardalaspis is monophyletic.

-[54]Common names and synonyms of the fruit fly species included in this protocol are listed in Table 1.
+[54]Common names and synonyms of the Ceratitis fruit fly species included in this protocol are in Table 1.